nd7493432401/hackathon.alumni.eitdigital.eu/README.md

 Change the necessary environment variables, according to the comments in the file.

-## Step 2 / Option 1: Running the website in a docker container (recommended)
+## Step 2 / Option 1: Running the website in a docker container - Linux / MacOS (Recommended)

-Make sure that you have [Docker](https://docs.docker.com/get-docker/) installed.
+*Currently this option is only available on Linux & MacOS* Make sure that you have [Docker](https://docs.docker.com/get-docker/) installed.

 ### Preliminary steps for MacOS Users